lpmi-13/code-corpus-collector/README.md

 go run main.go mongodb://localhost:27017
 ```

-if you'd like the grab them out of mongo, there will eventually be a go file for that as well.
+if you'd like the grab them out of mongo, there will eventually be a go file for that as well, but currently, you can just adjust `python/extract_functions.py`.

 ## Start mongo in a container locally